atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 !!!info "Unattended setup"

     Until this issue has been resolved, the recommended approach for deploying Bamboo server is using an `unattended` approach.
-That is, providing values to all those properties labeled as `REQUIRED` and `UNATTENDED-SETUP` within the `values.yaml`.
-This has the added benefit of eliminating any manualy intervention (via the setup wizard) required for configuring Bamboo post deployment.
+That is, providing values to all those properties labeled as `REQUIRED` and `UNATTENDED` within the `values.yaml`.
+This has the added benefit of eliminating any manual intervention (via the setup wizard) required for configuring Bamboo post deployment.

+    It should also be noted that the property, `bamboo.unattendedSetup` should be set to `true` (current default value) for this to work.

 ### Cluster size
 At present Bamboo Data Center utilizes an [active-passive clustering model](https://confluence.atlassian.com/bamboo/clustering-with-bamboo-data-center-1063170551.html){.external}.
 This architecture is not ideal where K8s deployments are concerned.
 As such a Bamboo server cluster comprising only `1` pod is the recommended topology for now.